 - How you look (appearance) – Attire, grooming, professional appearance, everything matters.

-- For being concise in delivering a complex topic, one technique works for me.
+- One technique works for me to be concise in delivering a complex topic.
 I take a second to gather my thoughts before I speak up.
 To build the practice, when I read an article, I write a summary of it.
 Sometimes I even challenge myself further by posting it on social media.
 “If you can’t explain it to a six-year-old, you don’t understand it yourself.”- attributed to Einstein,

-- Last but not least, in recent years, I became more aware of my attire and grooming.
-During my early career, I didn’t have much awareness in this area.
+- Last but not least, I have become more aware of my attire and grooming in recent years.
+I didn’t have much awareness in this area during my early career.
 I realize I could have used some fashion advice to help improve my executive presence.

 Executive presence is a way of being; it is not a “presentation skill.”
-Pick one thing you want to get better at, design practice around it, do it regularly for a month in everyday situations.
+Pick one thing you want to improve, design practice around it, and do it regularly for a month in everyday situations.
 You will be surprised by how natural you become!